Bras And Inserts Following A Lumpectomy – What You Should Know

 - A lumpectomy allows you to maintain the majority of your natural breast.

-It is possible to experience asymmetry after a lumpectomy, which may only become apparent once the swelling of surgery has subsided.
-This might be due to the amount of tissue that needed to be removed or simply the subsequent effect that radiation therapy has had to the skin or surrounding breast tissue.
+It is possible to experience asymmetry – or uneven breasts – after a lumpectomy, which may only become apparent once the swelling of surgery has subsided.
+This might be due to the amount of tissue that had to be removed or simply the subsequent effect of radiotherapy on the skin or surrounding breast tissue.

-If it’s bothersome enough that your clothes fit uncomfortably, a partial breast shaper might be just what you need.
+If it’s bothersome enough that your clothes fit uncomfortably, or you’re not confident that your outline looks natural, a partial breast form might be just what you need.
 Balance to the rescue!

-Ask your breast form fitter or Breast Care Nurse for assistance in finding just the right solution for your needs.
-A partial breast shaper can give you the smooth silhouette you want to see in the mirror, and body confidence every day.
+A breast shaper can give you the smooth silhouette you want to see in the mirror, and body confidence every day.
+If you would like more information about the full range of breast shapers, please contact your breast care nurse.